Brahan Seer: Death

-This move led to an unfortunately unforeseen sequence of events on the Seer's part, leading to his barbaric murder at Chanonry Point, when he was allegedly burnt in a spiked tar barrel, on the command of the Earl's wife, Lady Seaforth.
-The simple prediction that led to his downfall – that the absent Earl of Seaforth was having sexual adventures with one or more women in Paris – seems likely, but of course was highly outrageous to Lady Seaforth, as it cast her husband in a scandalous light and heaped embarrassment on her.
+The Brahan Seer was supposedly burnt in barrel of tar at Chanonry Point on the orders of Lady Seaforth, wife of the 3rd Earl of Seaforth.
+The Seer informed Lady Seaforth of her husband's unfaithfulness whilst away in Paris.
+Lady Seaforth considered it an insult and ordered that McKenzie be put to death.

 Historical evidence

 There is no historical evidence that a prophet known as "Kenneth Mackenzie" existed.
 For example, it is alleged that Mackenzie was born on the Isle of Lewis during the early 1600s but no historical documentation or records demonstrate this.

 Historian William Matheson has argued that Alexander Mackenzie's statements about Coinneach Odhar living in the 17th century were inaccurate.
 There are two records for a Coinneach Odhar, a sixteenth century man who was accused of witchcraft.
 For example, there is a Scottish Parliament record, dated 1577, for a writ of his arrest.
 Such details contradict the statements of Mackenzie and those passed down through folklore.